hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

    Display processed data for the list of entities specified using their entCode.
 User can create the passed list of entCodes using any mechanism they find suitable and or need.

+NOTE: If you want to limit the number of entities printed as part of the comparitive prints, then pass numEntries argument to infoset1_result.

 Others